 What do I get?
 There are hundreds of places in all areas of England and NI taking part in the scheme.
 The three-week course takes place throughout June-September.
 Exact dates vary per provider.

 Week one (residential): Outdoor activities focusing on personal and social development.

-After those three weeks, kids are encouraged to do 30 hours of social work in their own time.
 They'll also get a certificate signed by the Prime Minister.

 For all the details, see National Citizen Service Deals.